 On September 15, 1865, the Church entered into an agreement with the City of Boston to purchase the land at the corner of Marlborough and Berkeley.
 Under the agreement, the Church paid $3 per square foot, payable ten percent in cash and balance in nine installments at six percent interest.
 The final payment was made in 1876 and the City transferred the land to the Church on April 20, 1876.
 The land was part of a larger parcel on the south side of Marlborough extending 250 feet west from Berkeley which the City had acquired from the Commonwealth of Massachusetts on July 7, 1859, as partial settlement of its dispute with the Commonwealth over rights to lands in the Back Bay.

-Click here for an index to the deeds for 60-64 Marlborough (294 Berkeley).
+Click here for an index to the deeds for 60-64 Marlborough (294 Berkeley), and click here for further information about the land between the south side of Marlborough and Alley 423, from Berkeley to Clarendon.

 The cornerstone of the new church was laid on April 4, 1867.
 The first services were held on May 17, 1868.